Mozart (crater)

 Mozart is a crater on Mercury, named by the IAU in 1976 after Austrian composer Wolfgang Amadeus Mozart.

 The arc of dark hills visible on the crater's floor represents remnants of a central peak ring.
 Mozart is one of 110 peak ring basins on Mercury.
 A close inspection of the area around Mozart crater shows many long chains of secondary craters, formed by impact of material thrown out during the formation of the main crater.

+Confirmed dark spots are present within Mozart.
+The dark spots are present around the remnants of the peak ring.

 Mozart crater is located just south of the Caloris basin.
 To the southeast is Tir Planitia.